Children and Travel

 Because families should stick together!

-When you book your flight online, indicate that you are travelling with children, and we will assign generic seats in proximity to each other for you and your children within 48 hours after your ticket is issued.
+When you book your flight online, indicate that you are travelling with children, and we will assign generic seats in proximity to each other for you and your children before check-in.
 You can then review your seat assignment by going to My Bookings.

 For Air Canada Vacations bookings, go to the “View & Print Itinerary” link.